bishwaG/nf-nextpie/README.md

 | 9 | e7/58347f | 7319820 | star (Sample_2) | COMPLETED | 0 | 2023-10-04T12:53:12.000 | 1h 37m 56s | 1h 37m 33s | 702.80% | 36.4 GB | 39 GB | 255.2 GB | 95 GB |
 | 10 | 7f/6efca0 | 7320052 | featureCounts (Sample_2) | COMPLETED | 0 | 2023-10-04T14:31:10.000 | 28m 34s | 17m 35s | 341.00% | 1.3 GB | 1.9 GB | 55.5 GB | 21.9 GB |

+> ⚠️  NOTE: By default, Nextflow trace files have the formats shown above. **Nextpie** supports only these default formats.
+If you have configured custom formats for dates, times, or other columns, **Nextpie may not parse them correctly**, and this may result in unexpected behavior.

 ## The Configuration File

 After the plugin is first used with Nextflow (e.g., via `-plugins nf-nextpie@0.0.2`), it is downloaded into `$HOME/.nextflow/plugins/nf-nextpie-0.0.2`.
 The configuration file can be found at: